ripple/opensource.ripple.com/docs/xls-65d-single-asset-vault/reference/transactions/vault-withdraw.md

 [[Source]](https://github.com/Bronek/rippled/blob/vault/src/xrpld/app/tx/detail/VaultWithdraw.cpp "Source")

 Redeem vault shares for assets.
-The number of shares burned or assets received depends on the [exchange rate](../../concepts/single-asset-vault.md#exchange-algorithm), which adjusts based on the vault’s total assets and any [unrealized losses](../../concepts/single-asset-vault.md#paper-loss-unrealized-loss).
+The amount of assets received depends on the [exchange rate](../../concepts/single-asset-vault.md#exchange-algorithm), which adjusts based on the vault’s total assets and any [unrealized losses](../../concepts/single-asset-vault.md#paper-loss-unrealized-loss).

 {% admonition type="info" name="Note" %}
 The `VaultWithdraw` transaction does not respect the Permissioned Domain rules.
 In other words, any account that holds the shares of the vault can redeem them.
 This is to avoid a situation where a depositor deposits assets to a private vault to then have their access revoked by invalidating their credentials, and thus losing access to their funds.
 {% /admonition %}

+A depositor cannot redeem liquidity if the trust line or the `MPToken` between the `pseudo-account` and the issuer of the vault asset is frozen or locked.

 _(Requires the [Single Asset Vault amendment][] {% not-enabled /%})_